ionic-team/ionic-framework/docs/core/testing/preview-changes.md

     npm start

-With the `dev` command, Ionic components will be built with [Stencil](https://stenciljs.com/), changes to source files are watched, a local http server will startup, and [http://localhost:3333/](http://localhost:3333/) will open in a browser.
+With the `start` command, Ionic components will be built with [Stencil](https://stenciljs.com/), changes to source files are watched, a local http server will startup, and [http://localhost:3333/](http://localhost:3333/) will open in a browser.

 ### 4. Preview